Watch me tumble stuff:

 Course right now, my local DMV office caught fire and is undergoing repairs, so I hope I don't need to go anytime soon because the next closest one is like 30 minutes away :I

-If you want to fight me on Smash Bros send me a PM or VM.
+If you want to fight me on Smash Bros or race me on Mario Kart 8 send me a PM or VM.

 And what's DEQ?
 Emissions testing or something?